 I learned to be skeptical of these types of stories early in life.
-In my prepubescent years, I read a book in which a young boy spends all day staring into a fire, making up stories about all the wonderful things that other people will do for him.
+In my prepubescent years, I read a book in which a young boy spends all day staring into a fire and making up stories about all the wonderful things that other people will do for him.
 About the same time, I read C.S.
-Lewis's rather acerbic analysis that fantasy writers--who are accustomed to invented worlds--are better at recognizing the gap between fiction and real life than writers of contemporary fiction and "true life" school stories who begin to imagine that all those things in the story ought to happen to them.
+Lewis's rather acerbic analysis that fantasy writers--who are accustomed to invented worlds--are better at recognizing the gap between fiction and reality than writers of contemporary fiction and "true life" school stories.
+The latter begin to imagine that all those things in the story ought to happen to them.

-I developed a distaste for the kind of commentary and advice, the type of stuff that happens on social media, before social media every came into being--that is, commentary and advice about real people based on a fabricated story rather than commentary and advice based on real evidence: what people actually said, what actually happened.
+I consequently developed a distaste for "should" commentary and advice, the type of stuff that happens on social media before social media every came into being.

-Of course, in our world, lots of people get paid to give lots of other people advice based on theories rather than, say, research and fact.
+Of course, in our world, lots of people get paid to give lots of other people advice based on theoretical stories rather than research and facts.
 But the underlying negative fall-out should never be forgotten.In a CSI episode "Feeling the Heat," parents kill a child.
 They are absolutely convinced that the baby is suffering from a genetic disorder.
 Since their previous child died from that disorder, they decide that they can't go through the same pain again.

 As I state on Votaries about Elementary, true empathy is objective, not emotional.
 It asks, "What do I not know?
 What questions do I need to ask?" rather than "What label do I have to hand to construct a story?
 How do I think other people should be behaving?"